-Our community is beginning to open up.
+Our community has opened up!
 Learn more about Hope-Filled Living at Park Place.

 You want the best for your loved ones.

 You want them to enjoy a fulfilling retirement lifestyle.
 That may include helping them find the right living option — the one that suits them now, and for years to come.
 Park Place of Elmhurst has the information you need to understand your retirement community options to help your loved ones make the right choice.

 Depending on circumstances, your loved ones might need your help to make the right choice.
 And we can help you help them.

 Sorting through the options

 While no two retirement communities are exactly alike, understanding the types of living options, the levels of care and general terms will give you a good base of knowledge to compare different communities.